 16. Assets classified as held for sale

 In previous period, Telelink Business Services EAD acquired apartments located in town of Aheloi against its trade receivables from a customer as a result of a public sale procedure.
-During 2021 one of the apartments was sold.
+During 2021 and 2022 part of the apartments was sold.